How to Fix Git Merge Conflicts: Step-by-Step Guide With Examples

 git config --global mergetool.vscode.cmd 'code --wait $MERGED'

-VS Code's merge editor is particularly useful because it shows your version, the incoming version, and a live preview of the result in three panes simultaneously.
+VS Code's merge editor shows your version, incoming version, and a live result preview in three panes.
+It's genuinely excellent.

 git merge --abort

-This returns your branch to exactly the state it was in before you ran git merge.
-Nothing is lost.
-You can then coordinate with your team, update your understanding of the codebase, and try again when ready.
+This returns your branch to exactly where it was before the merge.
+Nothing lost.
+Regroup and try again.

-Some teams use git rebase instead of git merge to integrate changes.
-Rebasing rewrites your branch's commits on top of the target branch rather than creating a merge commit:
+Some teams prefer git rebase over git merge.
+Rebase replays your commits on top of the target branch instead of creating a merge commit:

 git checkout feature/user-authentication